PoisotLab/ms_network_prediction/manuscript.md

 and our estimate value of $\theta$ [@Stouffer2019AllEco].
-Because the forward problem relies on an estimate of $\theta$, then, the problem of inference is nested within the forward problem (@fig:models): working towards a predictive view of ecological networks will necessarily give us the tools to further our understanding.
+Because the forward problem relies on an estimate of $\theta$, then, the problem of inference is nested within the forward problem (@fig:models): working towards a predictive view of ecological networks will give us the needed tools to further our understanding of them.

 ![The nested nature of developing predictive and forecasting models, showcases the _forward problem_ and how this relies on a hierarchical structure of the